-Man stabbed in throat for refusing to give spare change in Near North; attacker in custody, police say
+Man stabbed in throat for refusing to give spare change on Near North Side; attacker in custody, police say

-CHICAGO (WLS) -- A man is in the hospital after he was stabbed in the neck in Near North Sunday.
+CHICAGO (WLS) -- A man is in the hospital after he was stabbed in the neck on the Near North Side Sunday.

 The 52-year-old victim was walking down the street in the 700-block of North Michigan Avenue when he was approached by someone asking him for his spare change.
 When the victim refused, the person then allegedly pulled out a sharp object and stabbed the victim in the throat area, according to police.